davesousa/SonicText/README.md

 # SonicText

-SonicText is a powerful desktop application that converts speech to text in real-time, with advanced features for optimizing and managing your transcriptions.
+SonicText is a powerful desktop (Windows) application that converts speech to text in near real-time, with advanced AI features for optimizing and managing your transcriptions.
 Built with Electron and powered by OpenAI's Whisper for speech recognition.

 ## Features

 - 🎤 Real-time speech-to-text transcription
 - 🔄 Smart text optimization with multiple modes:
-  - Basic (cleanup and punctuation)
+  - Basic (cleanup filler words and grammar only)
   - Professional (business-ready formatting)
   - Developer (technical documentation style)
 - 📝 Rich transcription history with search and management